bediakolab/pyInterferometry/README.md

 ## Examples
 An example of a processed dataset is given in data/MoS2_AP/ds6.
-Raw h5.dp and processed diskset.pkl files used in Ref [2] are available on [TBD!
-Need to upload].
+A raw Diffraction_SI.dm4 and processed diskset.pkl files used in Ref [2] are available on https://zenodo.org/record/7865970